r-lib/fs/cran-comments.md

 This should fix the malloc / delete inconsistency in the Valgrind and ASAN issues in the CRAN checks.
+As directed by CRAN maintainers I am submitting ASAP to avoid removal from CRAN on March 28th.

-Apologies for the oversight.
+Apologies for the oversight and for the quick submissions.

 ## Test environments
 * local OS X install, R 3.4.3